Sex Trade Offender Program (STOP)Building safe and caring communities through support and education

 Sex is honest

 The Grande Prairie STOP is modeled on the successful and longstanding Edmonton STOP created and implemented by The Centre to End All Sexual Exploitation (CEASE).
 The Grande Prairie STOP is possible thanks to the ongoing support and mentoring of CEASE.

-The Grande Prairie STOP is an ongoing community partnership made possible by the contributions of Grande Prairie RCMP, the Office of the Crown Prosecutor, Probation, GP Crime Prevention, Alberta Health Services, ACT Medical, and Pace.
+The Grande Prairie STOP is an ongoing community partnership made possible by the contributions of Grande Prairie RCMP, the Office of the Crown Prosecutor, Probation, Sunrise House Youth Emergency Shelter, Burden Bearers Counselling Services, ACT Medical, and Pace.